 What Are Dog Whiskers?

 Whiskers are a distinct type of hair called vibrissae.
 These vibrissae have special nerves that send messages directly to the brain so your dog can react faster.
 These whiskers grow out of special nerve pads positioned over the face and are so sensitive they don’t need to come into contact with a surface to know it is there.
 These sensitive hairs can detect a difference in air currents present near the surface.
 The ability to detect changing air currents is how sleeping dogs can sometimes sense when you are moving toward them.

-Types Of Dog Whiskers
+The 4 Types Of Dog Whiskers